Aslemammad/vite-plugin-cloudflare/README.md

 ## Build

-When building, the plugin is going to start bundling your worker at the end of the vite bundling phase and writes it into the `config.outDir` with the `worker.js` name.
+When building, the plugin is going to start bundling your worker at the end of the vite bundling phase and generates it into the `config.outDir` with the `worker.js` file name.

 ```
  vite build